hopefulvision-llc/.github/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies to all project spaces, including GitHub issues, pull requests, mailing lists, chat channels, and in‑person events organized by hopefulvision-llc.
+This Code of Conduct applies to all project spaces, including GitHub issues, pull requests, mailing lists, chat channels, and in-person events organized by hopefulvision-llc.

 ## Enforcement